MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-rbac-azure-ad.md

 ## Prerequisites

-Before you set up Kubernetes RBAC using Microsoft Enterprise identity, you need to have:
+Before you set up Kubernetes RBAC using Microsoft Entra identity, you need to have:

 1. A Kubernetes cluster created in AKS Arc.
 2. An Azure Arc connection.